sandeeptiwari/RotatingMind/datastructure/src/main/java/com/rottaingmind/ds/dp/polindrom/readme.md

 Let's thing come up with totally different definition:

-isPal(i, j): whether my substring starts at i and ends at j is palindrom or not?
+isPal(i, j): where my substring starts at i and ends at j is palindrom or not?

     isPal(i, j) ?
 T : F

 based on this definition

-so if we chack inner substring starts at p and ends at p is pali(i, j) or not first criteria would be border element should match
+so if we check inner substring starts at p and ends at p is pali(i, j) or not first criteria would be border element should match

      isPal(i, j) = S[i] == S[j]  && ispal(i +1, j-1)